tinodo/obsclient/README.md

 # ObsClient
 A Complete cross platform .NET WebSocket Client for OBS Studio version 28 and up.
 Currently implementing: [**obs-websocket 5.3.0 Protocol**](https://github.com/obsproject/obs-websocket/blob/master/docs/generated/protocol.md)
+Our intent is to create a <ins>complete</ins> and <ins>easy to use</ins> client for OBS Studio.

 ## Version 2
 We're working on Version 2 of the client.
-You can download and use our first preview version.
+You can download and use our second preview version.
 Although the changes between v1 and v2 are not huge, they are breaking compatibility with previous versions, so we decided to bump the major version.
 (See: [SemVer](https://semver.org/))
 The main goal for Version 2 is to reduce (cognitive) complexity and improve the overall design of the client.
 For now, the main branch will contain the latest preview version of the code.
 For future releases (post V2-release), we will use seperate branches.

+### What's new in V2?
+- Reduced (Cognitive) Complexity
+- Improved support for Request Batches
+- Improved Event handling
+- (Optional) Automatic reconnecting

 ## Installation
 Install from the [NuGet Gallery](https://www.nuget.org/packages/OBSClient)
 Or through the NuGet CLI: `NuGet\Install-Package OBSClient -Version 1.4.0`
 From the command line: `dotnet add package OBSClient --version 1.4.0`

-## Sample usages
+## Sample usages (Version 1 and Version 2)

 ```
 ObsClient client = new();
 bool isConnected = await client.ConnectAsync();